Ads Management

 • Google must verify the phone number belongs to you.

-• Option A: Link GMB (Google Business Profile).
+• Option A: Link Google Business Profile.

 The Creative:

-• Headline 1: Phone Number (Auto-filled).
+• Headline 1: Phone Number or business-relevant headline depending on format.

 • Headline 2: "24/7 Emergency Response" (Utility).